EyalShahar1/DestorUbuntu22.04/README.md

 * BOOST
 * SSL
 * GLIB
+* CMAKE
 ```
 # takes about a minute until a single [PRESS ENTER] is required. -- sometimes it does not.
-# after that, about ten minutes of installation, probably less.
+# after that, about twenty minutes of installation, probably less.
+# it is important to notice that this will *UPDATE EXISTING VERSIONS* of your boost and Lucene++.
+# it will download cmake 3.22.1 and it's important to not have an older version because of cmake parameters.
 chmod +x install_dependencies.sh
 ./install_dependencies.sh
 ```